wuhoo16/fithub-website/README.md

 # TeamA13

 This is the master branch for TeamA13's IMBD web application project for EE461L.
 Note that all code in this repo is production-ready and should match the current deployed, functional state.
+The buildfiles for this project to run on Google App Engine include requirements.txt and app.yaml.
+Requirements.txt lists all of the python libraries and dependencies that our web app needs to deploy.

 # Team Members:
   Andy Wu